Need support? Text “WAVES” to 741741.

 Mental Health in the Military: A Shared Responsibility

-• 1 in 6 youth aged 6–17 has a diagnosable mental health disorder.
+• 1 in 6 youth aged 6–17 has a diagnosable mental health disorder

-• Suicide is the second-leading cause of death for children aged 10–14.
+• Suicide is the second-leading cause of death for children aged 10–14

-• Half of all lifetime mental illness begins by age 14.
+• Half of all lifetime mental illness begins by age 14

 The Hidden Struggles Behind Military Culture

-The structured, high-stakes environment of military life demands strength, focus, and perseverance.
-These traits serve well in the field but can also discourage open discussion about mental or emotional challenges.
-In many cases, seeking help is seen as a sign of weakness rather than courage.
-That mindset prevents countless service members from receiving the care they need, allowing conditions like depression, anxiety, or eating disorders to deepen in silence.
+Too often, seeking help is seen as weakness rather than courage.
+That mindset keeps countless service members from receiving the care they need, allowing conditions like depression, anxiety, or eating disorders to worsen in silence.

 Recognizing Signs of Distress in Service Members